mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 An alternative approach to FER is the POSTER V2 model, an enhanced version of the original POSTER model.
 The original POSTER model has 4 main features, namely a landmark detector, an image backbone, cross-fusion transformer encoders and a pyramid network.
 Given an input image, the landmark detector extracts detailed facial landmark features while the image backbone extracts generic image features.
 Following that, the landmark and image features are concatenated and scaled to different sizes, before interacting via cross-attention in separate cross-fusion transformer encoders for each scale.
 Finally, the model extracts and integrates the outputs of each encoder into a multi-scale landmark and image feature.
 Despite achieving state-of-the-art performance in FER, the architecture of the original POSTER model is highly complicated, resulting in expensive computational costs.
 Hence, POSTER V2 implements 3 key improvements on top of the original POSTER model architecture that not only reduce computational costs, but also enhance model performance.

 ![]({{'/assets/images/team27/original_POSTER.png'|relative_url}})
 *Fig 2.
-Original POSTER model architecture [3]*
+Original POSTER model architecture [4]*

 ![]({{'/assets/images/team27/POSTER_v2.png'|relative_url}})
 *Fig 3.
-POSTER V2 model architecture [3]*
+POSTER V2 model architecture [4]*

 **Improvement 1: Remove Image-to-Landmark Branch**

 A primary characteristic of the original POSTER model is its two-stream design that consists of both an image-to-landmark branch, and a landmark-to-image branch.
 To reduce computational cost, the POSTER V2 research team conducted an ablation study to determine which branch plays a more decisive role in model performance, so as to remove the less decisive branch.
 As seen from the results below, the landmark-to-image branch proved to be the more decisive one.
 The following explanation accounts for this trend from an intuitive perspective.
 In the landmark-to-image branch, image features are guided by landmark features, which are the query vectors in the cross-attention mechanism.
 Since landmark features highlight the most important regions of the face, it reduces discrepancies within the same class, which are emotions for FER tasks.
 Furthermore, it diverts focus away from face-prevalent regions, thus reducing similarities among different classes.
 Therefore, by retaining the landmark-to-image branch, POSTER V2 ensures that key FER issues such as intra-class discrepancy and inter-class similarity are mitigated.
 At the same time, removing the image-to-landmark branch enhances computational efficiency to a much more significant extent than the slight drop in model accuracy.

 ![]({{'/assets/images/team27/two_stream.png'|relative_url}})
 *Fig 4.
-Removing image-to-landmark vs landmark-to-image branch [3]*
+Removing image-to-landmark vs landmark-to-image branch [4]*

 **Improvement 2: Window-Based Cross-Attention**

 instead of the vanilla cross-attention mechanism used in the original POSTER model, POSTER v2 opted for window-based cross-attention.
 As depicted in the visualization below, the first step is to divide the image feature on the right into non-overlapping windows.
 For each window, the landmark feature is downsampled to the size of the window, following which the cross-attention between the image and landmark features is calculated.
 This cross-attention calculation is performed for all windows.
-Compared to the vanilla cross-attention mechanism in the original POSTER model, the time complexity of this step has been reduced from O(N^2) to O(N), thus enhancing the model's computational efficiency.
+Compared to the vanilla cross-attention mechanism in the original POSTER model, the time complexity of this step has been reduced from $$O(N^2)$$ to $$O(N)$$, thus enhancing the model's computational efficiency.

 ![]({{'/assets/images/team27/window_based_cross_attention.png'|relative_url}})
 *Fig 5.
-Window-based cross-attention mechanism [3]*
+Window-based cross-attention mechanism [4]*

 **Improvement 3: Multi-Scale Feature Extraction**